Remember when you were a new brother? What a glorious time.

 Now all you have to do is help them help you.

 At first, new member training seems pretty straightforward.
 Memorize a bunch of facts about the founders, chapter mottos, colors and the meaning behind the fraternity crest.
 Be able to recite Alpha through Omega, like you’re a Greek Sesame Street puppet.
 That’s pretty much it, right?

 Tremendously, stupendously wrong.

-Simply cramming every page in the pledge manual before your initiation doesn’t make you a worthy fraternity man.
+Simply cramming every page in the new member manual before your initiation doesn’t make you a worthy fraternity man.